SanjayYadav90/twitfeed/README.md

 # TwitFeed

 A Ruby on Rails based web app to find tweets on topics you choose.
-Just setup properly, TwitFeed will fetch tweets mentioning hash-tags set in database-table 'tags' once a day.
+TwitFeed will fetch tweets mentioning hash-tags set in database-table 'tags' once a day.
 Will display the Feeds in feed-Chart in the dashbaord.
-Any user Authenticated via Twitter will be able to see/browse the feed per Author-Location.
+Any user Authenticated via Twitter will be able to done.

 ## Dashboard

-It will periodically fetch tweets from Twitter about those topics and categorizes them according to the location of the respective authors.
+It will periodically fetch tweets from Twitter about those topics and categorizes them according of the respective authors.

 Default tags would be
 - `#Cricket`
-- `#Football`

 Admin will be able to add tags.